celestiaorg/docs/nodes/mainnet.md

   - gRPC: port 9090
   - RPC: port 26657

-DA Full and Light nodes might have troubles connecting to the networks, so you can checkout this
+DA full and light nodes might have troubles connecting to the networks, so you can checkout this
 [Grafana dashboard](https://celestia.grafana.net/public-dashboards/a10eff0043bb4bf0839004e2746e2bc6)
-to see health/uptime status of DA Bootstrappers (now `celestia` network only).
+to see health/uptime status of DA bootstrappers (now `celestia` network only).

 ### Consensus nodes